Welcome to LAIER

 Information is currency, and its protection and management are gold.
 North Carolina Central University students and faculty unlock major discoveries that address critical challenges in our society with leadership, creativity and the technical skills of information science, library science and computing.

-Established in 2020, the LAIER is developing a community of researchers who are here to assist and encourage you.
+Established in 2020, LAIER is developing a community of researchers who are here to assist and encourage you.
 Our team is composed of enthusiastic contributors who are highly motivated to work with new ideas.

 One of our core purposes is to find ways in which technology can be available to people from all walks of life.
 To do this, we explore innovative design methodologies and the development of user interactions with technology.
 For this purpose to have support, we engage in collaborative analysis, journal publications, audience participation and workshops.